Qatar sports anti-corruption group lays off staff

 But a nearly three-year slump in oil and gas prices has forced it to make budget cuts that have affected culture and arts projects but not yet made a dent on its sports ambitions.

-Headed by a retired Qatari colonel, ICSS was launched in 2011, about three months after Qatar won its bid to host the World Cup.
+Headed by a retired Qatari colonel, ICSS was founded in 2010, three months after Qatar won its bid to host the World Cup.
 With staff in Doha, London and New York, it employs 80 people and hosts conferences and funds studies.

 It has an annual budget of $26 million, according to a report by PricewaterhouseCoopers, that is 70 percent provided by the government of Qatar.